 LinkedIn describes itself as a business-oriented social networking service.
-Although it’s been around for about 13 years, a year longer than Facebook, many college students shy away from it.
+Although it’s been around for about 13 years, many college students don’t think to use LinkedIn as a means of discovering their desired area of study.
 But should they?

 Even LinkedIn seems to recognize that their professional networking site can be off-putting to college students.
 They developed a student-friendly portal so students can have their own space and still benefit from the wonders of all things LinkedIn.

 The site's student portal features a 3-part job hunting handbook.
 In today’s working climate, it’s all about personal branding and positioning yourself as a solution in the competitive marketplace of walking, talking brands.
 The student portal is mobile friendly and comes complete with videos and quick tip sheets to help you create a stellar profile as a college student.

 1. Not just for college graduates